Skip to content

 1. Mobility participants have the opportunity to ask the university for a one-time contribution for green travel in the amount of 50 EUR in addition to the regular grant, if the participant uses: train, bus, carpooling (shared car), bicycle or their combination.

-2. The condition for awarding the grant is that the participant makes most of his/her journey in ONE DIRECTION to and/or from his/her mobility in a green way.
+2. The condition for awarding the grant is that the participant makes at least one of his/her journey (ie either TO and/or FROM) of mobility in a green way.

 3. In order to grant a contribution, it is necessary to proceed in the following way: